e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/webhooks/README.md

 - The webhook server is only the event-driven entrypoint.
 It still starts the same Anthropic `EnvironmentWorker.run()` inside E2B.
+- Persistent state is scoped to the webhook sandbox.
+Files in `/mnt/session` can be shared by any session handled by that sandbox's worker pool.
 - Tool calls execute inside the E2B sandbox under `/mnt/session`.
 - Secrets and Anthropic resource IDs stay runtime-only in `../.env`; they are not baked into the E2B template.

+Use `../app-webhooks/` with `APP_SANDBOX_ROUTING_SCOPE=session` when each Managed Agents session needs its own sandbox and follow-up state.

 For a concrete event-by-event walkthrough, see [../EXAMPLE_USAGE.md](../EXAMPLE_USAGE.md).
 For a complete code-level implementation, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).